seanloveall/ai-project/README.txt

-The program was written in python, and converted to an executable so no additional libraries will need to be installed.
-The executable can only run properly using command prompt as there is no GUI provided.
-The program was developed using Python 2.7 on Windows 10.
+Written in Python 2.7.
+The first argument is a text file that contains a list of paths to images as well as an indicator of 0 or 1.
+The second argument is a text file that contains a list of paths to images.
+The third argument is the path to the output file.
+The fourth argument is a number that tells the application which algorithm to use.

-In order to run the executable please use the following format:
+Format of Command Line Execution

-Main.exe [file-path] [file-path] [file-path] #
+python.exe Main.py [file-path] [file-path] [file-path] #

 [file-path] refers to the path of the file to a text file.
 The first [file-path] should be an input file that contains two datasets of known photos with the following format: